TheMasterR/saml/README.md

     }

 Next we'll have to register our service provider with the identiy provider to establish trust from the service provider to the IDP.
-For [testshib.org](https://www.testshib.org/), you can do something like:
+For [testshib.org](testshib.org), you can do something like:

     mdpath=saml-test-$USER-$HOST.xml
     curl localhost:8000/saml/metadata > $mdpath

-Naviate to https://www.testshib.org/register.html and upload the file you fetched.
+    curl -i -F userfile=@$mdpath https://www.testshib.org/procupload.php

 Now you should be able to authenticate.
 The flow should look like this: